Chart Color Schemes

 Educational attainment in Yangebup aligns closely with national averages, showing typical qualification patterns and performance metrics

-Yangebup trail residents aged 15+ with university degrees comprise 20.6%, compared to Australia's 30.4%.
-Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.0%).
-Vocational credentials are held by 40.1% of residents, including advanced diplomas (10.0%) and certificates (30.1%).
-Current educational participation stands at 28.8%, with 10.5% in primary, 7.2% in secondary, and 4.7% in tertiary education.
+In Yangebup trail region, as of the latest data available, 20.6% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+This indicates a gap suggesting potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.0%).
+Vocational credentials are prominent with 40.1% of residents aged 15 and above holding them, including advanced diplomas (10.0%) and certificates (30.1%).

-Educational participation is notably high, with 28.8% of residents currently enrolled in formal education.
+Educational participation is high, with 28.8% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 7.2% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education